ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 Simple Exponential Weighted Average, or simple exponential smoothing, is a forecasting method that assigns larger weights to more recent observations and gradually decreases the weights for older observations.

 $$

 \hat{y}_{T+1 | T} = \alpha y_T + \alpha(1-\alpha)y_{T-1}+\alpha(1-\alpha)^2y_{T-2}+...

 $$

-Where $0 \le \alpha \le 1$is the smoothing parameter.
+Where $0 \le \alpha \le 1 $ is the smoothing parameter.
 The rate at which the weights decrease is controlled by the parameter$α$.

 </details>